Graduate Admissions FAQ

 Our Psychology graduate programs are rigorous.
 In addition, admission to both of our graduate program streams (Psychological Science and Clinical Psychology) is very competitive.
 The admissions review process is comprehensive, and several factors are considered by the Psychology graduate admissions committee when reviewing and ranking completed applications.
 A number of criteria will lead to an applicant package being top-ranked, including if an applicant has:

-All applicants should also have made contact with 2-3 prospective research faculty supervisors in our Psychology department (prior to applying) to determine alignment of research interests, mentor/mentee fit, and to confirm the supervisor(s)’ availability to potentially supervise an incoming student.
+All applicants should also have contacted 2-3 prospective research faculty supervisors in our Psychology department (prior to applying) to determine alignment of research interests, mentor/mentee fit, and to confirm the supervisor(s)’ availability to potentially supervise an incoming student.
+Even if an applicant has not heard back from an available prospective supervisor prior to the application deadline date, the applicant must name one to three available UBC Okanagan Psychology faculty research supervisors within their application for admission.
+See faculty listings regarding availability, here: https://psych.ok.ubc.ca/about/contact/

-Only a small number of strong candidates, as selected from the applicant pool by the admissions committee, will be invited to undergo a comprehensive, full-day remote interview process at our campus, prior to any admission offer being extended.
+Only a small number of strong candidates, as selected from the applicant pool by the admissions committee, will be invited to undergo a comprehensive, full-day virtual (i.e., via Zoom) interview process at our campus, prior to any admission offer being extended.

-Due to the very high volume of applications we receive each year, many qualified applicants are unavoidably not granted an interview.
+Due to the very high volume of applications we receive each year, many qualified applicants will not be not granted an interview.

 I did not study psychology as an undergraduate student, but I’m serious about doing graduate studies in psychology.
 What do I need to do to become a competitive applicant?